neoforged/.github/primers/1.21.5/index.md

     - `Util`
         - `mapValues` - Updates the values of a map with the given function.
         - `mapValuesLazy` - Updates the values of a map with the given function, but each value is resolved when first accessed.
+        - `growByHalf` - Returns an integer multiplied by 1.5, rounding down, clamping the value to some minimum and the max integer size.
+- `net.minecraft.util.random.Weighted#map`, `WeightedList#map` - Transforms the stored object(s) to a new type.
 - `net.minecraft.util.thread.ParallelMapTransform` - A helper that handles scheduling and batching tasks in parallel.
 - `net.minecraft.world.effect.MobEffectInstance#withScaledDuration` - Constructs a new instance with the duration scaled by some float value.
 - `net.minecraft.world.entity`